GregRos/parjs/README.md

 Finally, if you are writing in TypeScript, you'll need to cast the parser to the appropriate interface.
 This is usually either `LoudParser<T>` or `QuietParser`.

 ## Current Issues
-1. Very little Unicode support, mainly due to lack of JavaScript Unicode character recognizers.
-2. Library is not heavily optimized as it should be.
+1. Library is not heavily optimized as it should be.
 There are no benchmarks.
 2. Debugging should be improved.